 Identifying a Flea Problem

-Identifying a flea problem can be difficult, what do fleas and their bites look like?
+Identifying a flea problem is often difficult, what do fleas and their bites look like?
 Is your dog scratching?
 Does your porch have fleas, maybe and maybe not?
 A scratching dog doesn’t always mean they are flea ridden.
 Your dog could have skin allergies, dry skin, mites, or a fungal infection.
 If it’s fleas the easiest way to find out is to look.
 Search your dog’s fur, look for fleas and flea dirt (brownish-red specks of grit).
-Be diligent it can be difficult to see any signs of fleas on a dog with a thick coat or dark skin.
+You must look carefully it is difficult to see any signs of fleas on a dog with a thick coat or dark skin.
 You must search the dog’s skin not just the hair, because this is where the fleas hang out.

-If you simply can’t find your dog’s skin because the coat is too thick, then purchase a flea comb.
+If you simply can’t find your dog’s skin because the coat is too thick, then buy a flea comb.
 Get a piece of white paper and put it on your floor.
-Using the flea comb, comb the area where your dog has been scratching.
+Using the flea comb, comb the area where your dog is scratching.
 Clean your comb over the paper to see if there are any dead fleas or any other flea evidence present.

 Flea dirt often looks like a sprinkling of black pepper on your dog’s skin.
 If you find something that is suspect, you can use a moist piece of tissue to verify if it’s flea dirt.
 Flea dirt is actually, flea feces and flea feces contain partially undigested blood.
 Use the moist tissue to blot at the area.
 If the tissue comes away with a blood-like color, then your pet probably has fleas.